-For the purposes of this document, the terms and definitions given in ISO 22000 apply and the following.

-ISO and IEC maintain terminological databases for use in standardization at the following addresses:
+For the purposes of this document, the terms and definitions given in ISO 22000 apply, and the following ISO and IEC maintain terminological databases for use in standardization at the following addresses:

-- IEC Electropedia: available at http://www.electropedia.org/ - ISO Online browsing platform: available at https://www.iso.org/obp
+- IEC Electropedia: available at IEC 60050 International Electrotechnical Vocabulary Welcome (electropedia.org) - ISO Online browsing platform: available at Online Browsing Platform (OBP) (iso.org)

-Bulk - food ingredients or (semi)finished products that are not stored in self-contained packaging
+Bulk - food ingredients or (semi)finished products that are not stored in self-contained packaging.

-Clean - removing any material or condition from the inside of the tank unit, any fixed external parts of the tank, ancillaries and any non-fixed equipment parts needed for the service and that could interact with the product to be loaded in the tank having a potential negative impact on the final application and food safety of the product.
+Clean - removing any material or condition from the inside of the tank unit, any fixed external parts of the tank, ancillaries, and any non-fixed equipment parts needed for the service and that could interact with the product to be loaded in the tank having a potential negative impact on the final application and food safety of the product.